Motor Truck General Liability Insurance

-- Damage to Premises Rented to You – Note: Coverage available for 7 days or less
+- Damage to premises rented to you (available for 7 days or less)

 Personal or advertising injury covers injury to a person or entity that is not physical in nature and is the result of negligence on your part.
 An example would be if you use another company’s logo in your advertising.

-General Liability Medical Payments cover physical injuries to people that are typically not on your premises, but may become injured while on your property.
+Medical Payments insurance cover physical injuries to people that are typically not on your premises but may become injured while on your property.
 If a customer is on your premises and slips and falls in the parking lot, Motor Truck General Liability insurance may provide coverage.

-Products / Completed Operations provides coverage for bodily injury or property damage that happened as a result of delivering someone else's goods.
+Products-completed operations provides coverage for bodily injury or property damage that happened due to delivering someone else's goods.

 Exceptions and restrictions

-In order to purchase Motor Truck General Liability insurance, you’ll also need to purchase Primary Liability coverage, which protects you in case you cause an accident.
-Motor Truck General Liability insurance is only available on for-hire trucking risks - if you’re exclusively hauling property or goods that you don’t own for a fee.
-If you operate a business in addition to for hire trucking you are ineligible for trucker's general liability.
-Motor Truck General Liability insurance is not available for fleet policies and drivers are limited to a 500 mile radius.
+To purchase Motor Truck General Liability insurance, you’ll also need to get Primary Liability coverage, which protects you if you cause an accident.
+Motor Truck General Liability insurance is only available on for-hire trucking risks when you’re exclusively hauling property or goods that you don’t own for a fee.
+If you operate a business in addition to for-hire trucking, you are ineligible for Trucker's General Liability.
+Motor Truck General Liability insurance is not available for fleet policies, and drivers are limited to a 500-mile radius.

 Trucker’s GL is not available on the following vehicle types: